jessbringlarsen/nix-exploration/README.md

 ## Nix Shell

 Start an interactive shell with the `btop` package installed.
+This temporarily modify the `PATH` of the shell.

 ```bash
 $ nix-shell -p btop